 Cameron Finch is a cross-genre writer and editor living in New York City.
 She received her BA in English Literature at the University of Michigan and her MFA in Writing & Publishing at Vermont College of Fine Arts, where she served as Managing Editor of Hunger Mountain: The VCFA Journal of the Arts.
 Her creative work appears in Windmill, Entropy, Glass, Midwestern Gothic, Queen Mob’s Teahouse, and Hayden’s Ferry Review, among others.
 Her freelance interviews, reviews, and articles appear in Michigan Quarterly Review, The Rumpus, The Adroit Journal, Electric Literature, CRAFT Literary, The Common, BUST, and elsewhere.

 Cameron has worked as an editor with Archipelago Books, Rizzoli New York, Dzanc Books, Mount Island, Midwestern Gothic, 826michigan Non-Profit Writing Center, The Residential College Review, Hunger Mountain, and Atmosphere Press, and actively works with individual authors on their novels, memoirs, poetry collections, and children’s books from early developmental editing to proofreading the final draft.

-In her own writing life, she is currently working on a novella about magical oil spills, a speculative novel set in post-war Japan, and a manuscript of surreal poetic instructions about body dysmorphia, decay, and oxidation.
+In her own writing life, she is currently working on a queer novella about magical oil spills, a speculative novel set in post-war Japan, and a manuscript of surreal poetic instructions about body dysmorphia, decay, and oxidation.